 Very severe diarrhoea (six to eight watery stools in 24 hours) may also mean that the pill doesn't work properly.
-Keep taking your pill as normal, but use additional contraception, such as condoms, while you have diarrhoea and for 7 days after recovering.
+Keep taking your pill as normal, but use additional contraception such as condoms while you have diarrhoea and for 7 days after recovering.

 Speak to your GP or contraception nurse or call NHS 111 for more information, or if your sickness or diarrhoea continues.

 Research is ongoing into the link between breast cancer and the pill.
-Research suggests that users of all types of hormonal contraception have a slightly higher chance of being diagnosed with breast cancer compared with women who do not use them.
+Research suggests that users of all types of hormonal contraception have a slightly higher chance of being diagnosed with breast cancer compared with people who do not use them.
 However, 10 years after you stop taking the pill, your risk of breast cancer goes back to normal.